adelenelai/adelenelai.github.io/_posts/2022-07-12-deleteonesubstructure.md

----
-title:  "Leave Tweedle-Dum alone!"
----
+# Leave Tweedle-Dum alone! - Deleting One Substructure when Multiple are Present
-### Deleting one substructure match at a time
+## Deleting one substructure match at a time

 I recently came across this [post](https://github.com/rdkit/rdkit/discussions/4685) on RDKit Discussions about deleting one substructure match when there are multiple in the same molecule.